rbnlskn/Kasya/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: 🚀 New Feature
+name: 🚀 Feature
 about: Suggest a new capability for the app
-title: "[FEAT] "
+title: "[FEATURE] "
 labels: feature
 assignees: ''
 ---